stef/pwdsphinx/man/sphinx.md

 classes, nor the size, nor symbols, these will be deducted from the predetermined password itself.

+## Backward compatibility with v1 SPHINX servers/records

+If you still have SPHINX records on the server that were generated using v1,
+- and you want to use them -, you have to specify this server also in the

+client section like you had to in v1.
+If there is no record found with v2 get operations sphinx will attempt a get request for a v1 style record.
+If a v1 style record is found a new v2 style record is created, so no need to check for v1 style records in this particular case anymore.

 ## OUTPUT PLUGINS (TOTP & AGE)

 It is possible to "store" TOTP secrets and age secret keys using